aldajani0/Mubser/README.md

 ---

-# 🖥️ Backend — Flask API
+# 🖥️ Backend — Fast API

-The backend serves the trained models via a REST API, handling real-time inference requests from the frontend.
+The backend serves the trained models via a fast API, handling real-time inference requests from the frontend.

 **Location:** `/backend`